HaxeFoundation/HaxeManual/output/HaxeManual/website/cr-static-analyzer.md

 ##### since Haxe 3.3.0

 Haxe 3.3.0 introduces a new static analyzer for code optimizations.
-It is enabled by using the `-D analyzer` [compiler flag](compiler-usage-flags.md) and consists of multiple [modules](cr-static-analyzer.md#modules) which can be configured globally with a [compiler flag](compiler-usage-flags.md) as well as at type-level and field-level with a [compiler metadata](cr-metadata.md):
+It is enabled by using the `-D analyzer-optimize` [compiler flag](compiler-usage-flags.md) and consists of multiple [modules](cr-static-analyzer.md#modules) which can be configured globally with a [compiler flag](compiler-usage-flags.md) as well as at type-level and field-level with a [compiler metadata](cr-metadata.md):

 ##### Global configuration